Skip to main content

 • Carries a unique certificate ID, verifiable online by anyone.

-• Valid for two years, with a renewal path before expiry.
+• Valid for two years, with a renewal path before it expires.

 An honest word on scope